seedvault-app/seedvault/doc/README.md

 The version (currently `0x02`) is used to be able to modify aspects of the design in the future and to provide backwards compatibility.

-Blobs include the raw bytes of the compressed chunks and snapshots their compressed protobuf encoding.
+Blob payloads include the raw bytes of the compressed chunks and snapshot payloads their compressed protobuf encoding.
+Compression is using the [zstd](http://www.zstd.net/) algorithm in its default configuration.

 ```console
 ┏━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━┓